The Fullerton Hotel Singapore: Structural and foundation works

 Construction work in the interior was carried out to reinforce the beams and columns, while retrofitting done on the exterior to restore the façade.

 Although studies carried out before the renovation work began showed most of the raft foundation was still in good condition, water from the adjacent Singapore River had seeped slowly into some of the foundation's cells over the years, flooding parts of the old basement.
 As a result, a new precast concrete platform was built over the cells, and waterproofing added.
 Pillars supporting the entire building now rest on the platform.
 The engineering team installed a new set of five drainage pumps to counteract the slow seepage of river water.
 As the building sits on solid rock foundation, no additional piling was required.

 Gazetting as National Monument

 The building was officially gazetted on 7 December 2015, as Singapore's 71st national monument.
 The building will be preserved under the Preservation of Monuments Act.

 Facilities

 The Fullerton Hotel Singapore has 400 rooms and suites which either overlook the atrium courtyard, or face downtown Singapore's skyline, the Singapore River promenade or the Marina Bay.

 The hotel has a 25-metre outdoor infinity swimming pool, fitness centre and a luxury spa.
 It also has five food and beverage outlets.
-For business travellers, the hotel has a 24-hour financial centre with the Bloomberg Professional service that provides financial reports and world news, and 15 meeting rooms equipped with conference facilities.
+For business travellers, the hotel has a 24-hour internal business centre with the Bloomberg Professional service that provides financial reports and world news, and 15 meeting rooms equipped with conference facilities.